briskcoin-project/chrome-wallet/README.md

 # Briskcoin-Chrome-Wallet
-Light sugarchain Web wallet in the form of a chrome extension which utilises bitcoin.js and a simple REST API https://api.briskcoin.org
+Light Briskcoin Web wallet in the form of a chrome extension which utilises bitcoin.js and a simple REST API https://api.briskcoin.org

 ### Installation